Solarcaskets/solarcaskets/README.md

 - Visit the Solarspace gambling dashboard
 - Stake your NFT to create or join a challenge
 - The winner receives both NFTs
-- Outcomes are verified by Switchboard randomness
+- Outcomes are verified by Orao randomness

 ### Vault System